cambridge-cares/TheWorldAvatar/Deploy/stacks/AI4Healthcare/Stack_Deployment/README.md

 $ <github_personal_access_token>
 ```
 &nbsp;
-# 2. Spinning up the Stack
+# 2. Spinning up the stack

+This section explains how to spin up the core stack.
+If using VSCode, ensure that all required VSCode extensions (e.g., Remote - SSH, Docker, and REST Client) are installed to enable all convenience scripts to function correctly.

+## Spinning up the stack locally
 Before spinning up the stack using the [Stack manager], please provide the following files to the specified folder:

 -  Four secret files in `./stack-manager/inputs/secrets`: